 - Examinations that have been passed are valid for an unlimited period.
-However, the Board of Examiners may require the participant to take an additional or replacement examination (or examination component) that was passed more than two years ago if the participant's knowledge that was examined is demonstrably outdated or the skills that were examined are demonstrably outdated. - 2.
-If exceptional circumstances apply as referred to in article 9.4, the period of two years in subsection one will be extended by the duration of the financial support a participant receives from the profiling fund. - 3.
-Passed partial requirements (components) of an educational unit that were not passed will lose their validity after the academic year in which they were passed, except for the Master Thesis were passed partial requirements (components) will be valid for one (1) more academic year, unless the participant reregisters for and participates in the entire educational unit again. - The Board of Examiners in consultation with the course coordinator may extend the period of validity mentioned under article 6.3.3.
+However, the Board of Examiners may require the student to take an additional or replacement examination (or examination component) that was passed more than two years ago if the student's knowledge that was examined is demonstrably outdated or the skills that were examined are demonstrably outdated. - If exceptional circumstances apply as referred to in article 9.4, the period of two years in subsection one will be extended by the duration of the financial support a student receives from the profiling fund. - 3.
+Passed partial requirements (components) of an educational unit that were not passed will lose their validity after the academic year in which they were passed, except for the Master Thesis for which passed partial requirements (components) will be valid for one (1) more academic year, unless the student reregisters for and participates in the entire educational unit again. - 4.
+The Board of Examiners in consultation with the course coordinator may extend the period of validity mentioned under article 6.3.3.

-Article 6.4 Retention period for tests
+Article 6.4 Retention period for examination results

-- 1. The exercises, answers, and evaluated work of the written tests will be retained in paper or digital form for (2) two years after the exam/examination result is determined. - 2.
-The final projects/theses and the evaluation of these will be kept for at least seven years after the evaluation.
+- 1. The examinations, results and the assessed work of written digital and physically written examinations have to be filed for two (2) years after the examination result is determined. - 2.
+The Master's thesis and the assessment thereof must be filed for at least seven (7) years after the Master's thesis grade is determined.